raphael-proust/raphael-proust.github.io/code/lwt-part-3.md

 When you reason about promises as threads, this is unintuitive: it appears as a kind of context-switch without an explicit cooperation point between the cooperative threads.
 However, there are no threads and there isn't even any "interleaving": there are just callbacks attached and called in order to make progress towards resolution.
-And explicit yield points (the calls to `Lwt.pause` and `Lwt_unix.yield`) are mechanisms through which the code that makes a given promise progress towards resolution allows code that makes other promises progress towards resolution to execute.
+And explicit yield points (the calls to `Lwt.pause` and `Lwt_unix.yield`) are mechanisms through which a promise' own resolution is delayed in order to allow other promises to progress towards resolution on their own.

+What happens in the example above is actually that the code that make the `main_promise` progress towards resolution (the expression that evaluates to `main_promise`) also makes the `side_promise` progress towards resolution.
+The call to `wakeup` in the code that makes `main_promise` progress also makes `side_promise` progress.

 In order to avoid this behaviour, this perceived interleaving, from happening, you merely need to not resolve other promises within your critical sections.
-Avoid calling `wakeup` and other such functions: `wakeup_exn`, and even `wakeup_later` the name of which is somewhat misleading.
+Avoid calling `wakeup` and other such functions: `wakeup_exn`, and even the somewhat misleadingly named `wakeup_later`.

 You can move the promise resolution either syntactically or programmatically.
 For the former case, simply move the call to `wakeup` to the end of your critical section.